-As described on page 12, all returning teachers will be placed in a LIFT stage at the start of the 2012–2013 school year.
-Moving forward, you will need to earn the requisite ratings outlined on page 10 in order to advance to the next LIFT stage.
-After your initial placement on the LIFT ladder, your 2012–2013 rating will be the first to count towards your advancement to the next LIFT stage.
-For example, let’s consider a teacher who is placed at the Established Teacher stage at the beginning of the 2012–2013 school year, and who earns an Effective rating at the end of that same school year.
-During the 2013–2014 school year, this teacher will either need to earn an Effective rating or a Highly Effective rating to advance to the Advanced Teacher stage.
+After placement, teachers need to earn the requisite ratings outlined on page 10 of the LIFT guidebook to advance to the next LIFT stage.
+After initial placement on the LIFT ladder, a teacher’s next rating will be the first to count towards her or his advancement to the next LIFT stage.
+For example, let’s consider a teacher who is placed at the Established Teacher stage at the beginning of the school year, and who earns an Effective rating at the end of that same school year.
+During the next school year, this teacher will either need to earn an Effective rating or a Highly Effective rating to advance to the Advanced Teacher stage.

 Why do teachers need to earn Highly Effective ratings to reach the Distinguished and Expert Teacher stages?

 Teachers who reach the Distinguished and Expert Teacher stages are eligible for significant benefits, including dramatically reduced IMPACT observations and considerable base salary increases.
 Therefore, these stages are reserved for the highest-performing teachers in the district.